 The patterns we have seen in the national summary are generally the same in the top 10 cities we examined, but the total viewing minute levels vary significantly and warrant careful analysis at the hyperlocal level.

 The growth in OTT and APP viewing is not consistent across the top 10 cities in the US and we see some significant differences between cities.
 What seems to hold true is that APPs viewing is consistently growing at a higher rate than OTT.
-If we dig a little deeper, we can see that the advertising-supported APPs have quite different viewing levels in different markets (although YouTube is consistently the dominating market leader).
+Digging deeper, we can see that the advertising-supported APPs have quite different viewing levels in different markets, although YouTube is consistently the dominating market leader.

 Even with the return of Sports to TV in August, viewing via traditional Cable Box and Satellite has yet to return to pre-COVID-19 levels.
 Viewers have discovered that quality content is available to them on-demand via ad-supported APPs and are continuing to view them.
-Additionally, their increased viewing to Amazon Firesticks and Roku devices has fallen back towards pre-COVID-19 share of main screen viewing.
+Additionally, the increased viewing on Amazon Firesticks and Roku devices has fallen back towards pre-COVID-19 share of main screen viewing.